Archipelago Films

 Archipelago Films is a New York based film and television production company.
 It was founded in 1991 by Academy Award-nominated and Emmy Award-winning filmmakers Andrew Young and Susan Todd.
-Together, they have produced, directed, and provided cinematography for over a dozen documentaries on social and environmental topics.
-In addition to their documentary work, Young and Todd have a filmography that include short narrative films, museum exhibit pieces, and films for nonprofit NGOs and corporations.
+Together, they have produced, directed, and provided cinematography for dozens of documentaries on social and environmental topics.
+In addition to their documentary work, Young and Todd have a filmography that include 3D Giant Screen/IMAX® films, short narrative films, museum exhibit pieces, and films for nonprofit NGOs and corporations.

-They are known to employ a variety of digital cinematography techniques such as utilizing miniature cameras, probe lenses, aerial mounts, underwater housings, and remote control cameras to visualize the perspectives of their subjects.
+In addition to traditional documentary techniques, which include interviews and cinema verité-style shooting, they also use a variety of digital cinematography techniques such as utilizing miniature cameras, probe lenses, aerial mounts, underwater housings, and remote control cameras to visualize the perspectives of their subjects.

 History

 The name of the company is associated with its first film, The Spirit of Kuna Yala, made in 1991.
 The film features the Kuna Indians of Panama's San Blas archipelago as they "unite to protect their rainforest homeland, Kuna Yala, and the tradition it inspires."
 The film is told entirely in the words of the Kunas.

-The company's second film, Children of Fate: Life and Death in a Sicilian Family, was nominated for an Academy Award for best documentary.
+The company's second film, Children of Fate: Life and Death in a Sicilian Family, was nominated for an Academy Award for best documentary feature.
 The film follows up on the same Sicilian family documented in the 1961 film Cortile Cascino, which was directed by Andrew Young's father, Robert Young.
 In the updated portrait, Angela Capra is still fighting for her family, against "a vicious cycle of poverty, ignorance and crime" in a Palermo slum.
 Children of Fate won the Grand Jury Prize and the Cinematography Award at the Sundance Film Festival.

 In 1996, Young and Todd produced, directed, and photographed Cutting Loose, a feature-length documentary about the New Orleans Mardi Gras, for French and German television.
+Variety described the film as "impressive on a technical level, and engrossing..."
+It also won the Filmmaker Trophy for Documentary at the Sundance Film Festival.

 Archipelago Films has also collaborated with Edward James Olmos and his company Olmos Productions for several feature documentaries.
 One of these films, commissioned by the United States Justice Department, It Ain't Love, is a story of teenage dating violence, following members of a young improv company as they re-enact their abusive relationships.
 Subsequently, they directed the HBO documentary: Americanos: Latino Life in the United States which featured notable Hispanic icons, including Carlos Santana and Tito Puente.
 Their depiction of the lives of teenage gang members in Eastern Los Angeles, Lives in Hazard, was introduced by president Bill Clinton primetime on NBC.